Tauranga Volunteer Coastguard Board 2020/21

 We log all our calls on a computer system, as well as recording details of any incident that we attend.

 Every vessel is required to have a Callsign.
 These are issued by the Coastguard Boating Education Service.
-They cost $45, and are yours for life, although they can be passed on when you sell your boat.
+They cost $50, and is yours for life, although they can be passed on when you sell your boat.

 They can be issued and paid for online at the CBES website, or over the phone by calling 0800 40 80 90.